madgicaltechdom/playwrightdemo/README.md

 - Use the Page Object Model for all UI interactions, placing POMs in `tests/page-objects/`.
 - Prefer resilient selectors (`getByRole`, `getByLabel`, `getByTestId`) for stability and accessibility.
 - Use shared helpers and test data factories for setup and data management; avoid hardcoded data.
-- Assert both UI and network responses where relevant.
+- Assert UI responses and visible state.
+Focus on user-facing flows and UI validation.
 - Ensure comprehensive coverage of edge cases and error handling.
 - Include accessibility checks in UI/UX tests.
 - Include visual regression tests using `toMatchSnapshot` for key pages and components.